MKrabs/Blog/docs/ASE_is_fun/structure.md

 responsible for processing requests, retrieving data, and creating responses.
 The URLs are used to map the requests to the appropriate views or API services, allowing for a clear separation of concerns within the application.

+### 🗿 To summarize

-To summarize, the repository pattern helped us to separate the data access logic from the business logic.
+The repository pattern helped us to separate the data access logic from the business logic.
 The Project tree has significantly changed since the beginning of the chapter, both in size and complexity, but the decoupling of the layers has made the application more maintainable and easier to understand. :)